 Follow these step-by-step instructions to bank online

-Step 2: On the bank’s home page, click Find out more and register to start the registration process.
+Step 2: On the bank’s home page, click LOG IN to start the registration process.

-Step 4: You will be taken to a new screen, where you must fill in your personal details, such as name, date of birth and address.
+You will then be taken to a sign up page where you will be asked to complete details such as your name, date of birth and email address.

 At the bottom of the page, you will be asked to confirm which NatWest banking products you have.
 Choose the right option and click Next.